wafer-bw/udx-discord-bot/README.md

     - Found within [./app/models/interaction.go](./app/models/interaction.go)
 - When responding to a slash command we respond with an object of type `InteractionResponse`
     - Found within [./app/models/interaction.go](./app/models/interaction.go)
-- Commands must be registered to discord the data needed to register is defined in an object of type `ApplicationCommand`
+- Commands must be registered to Discord the data needed to register is defined in an object of type `ApplicationCommand`
     - Found within [./app/models/interaction.go](./app/models/interaction.go)
-- A Command `.go` file must export a variable named `SlashCommand` which is created using the method `commands.NewSlashCommand()` which requires a `name (string)`, `command (ApplicationCommand)`, and a function to execute with the signature `func someName(request *models.InteractionRequest) (*models.InteractionResponse, error)`
-    - **The function it requires is where you put all your custom code for the command action**
+- A Command `.go` file must export a variable named `SlashCommand` which is created using the method `commands.NewSlashCommand()` which requires a `name (string)`, `command (ApplicationCommand)`, and a function with the signature `func someName(request *models.InteractionRequest) (*models.InteractionResponse, error)` which is the function where you put all your code that does the work you want.
 - There are two examples that exist already:
     - [helloworld](./udx-slash-commands/commands/helloworld/helloworld.go)
     - [extrinsicrisk](./udx-slash-commands/commands/extrinsicrisk/extrinsicrisk.go)